alibaba/hooks/packages/hooks/src/useSafeState/index.en-US.md

 ---

 # useSafeState
-It is exactly the same with React.useState , but after the component is unloaded, the setstate in the asynchronous callback is no longer executed to avoid memory leakage caused by updating the state after the component is unloaded
+It is exactly the same with `React.useState` , but after the component is unmounted, the `setState` in the asynchronous callback will no longer be executed to avoid memory leakage caused by updating the state after the component is unmounted.

 ## Examples

 <code src="./demo/demo1.tsx" />